 5. Let the Light Guide You

 If, for whatever reason, you are having a difficult time creating interesting photos, try shooting at a different time of day.
-A location that appears uninteresting at noon can take on a completely different feeling at night.
+A location that appears uninteresting at noon can take on a completely different feeling and be an amzazing location to photograph at night.
 On the other hand, shooting at midday can be perfect for architectural and black & white photography, as the high sun creates interesting shadows and lines.
 And, when in doubt, there is always the tried-and-true golden hour (the hour just before the sun sets).

 6. Last But Not Least